comparison

 Choose Lower-Cost Shoes If

-• Choose lower-cost shoes if your budget is tight and your use case is basic daily wear.
+• Choose lower-cost shoes if the fit is secure and your routine is basic daily wear.

-• Choose lower-cost shoes if you are still testing what support level your feet tolerate.
+• Choose lower-cost shoes if you need support now and are still learning what support feel works.

 Choose Premium Shoes If

-• Choose premium shoes if stability, width, or durability has been the recurring problem.
+• Choose premium shoes if width options, stable cushioning, or previous quick wear are the recurring issues.

-• Choose premium shoes if replacing cheaper pairs repeatedly has stopped being cheaper.
+• Choose premium shoes if replacing cheaper pairs repeatedly has stopped being the cheaper path.

 Contextual Next Steps